fnattino/veluwe-infrastructure/README.md

 ### Retrieve metadata records

-The metadata control files (MCFs) are hosted in [a GitHub repository][veluwe-metadata-repo], which is a submodule of the current repository.
+The metadata control files (MCFs) are hosted in a separate GitHub repository (see [veluwe-metadata][veluwe-metadata-repo]), which is a submodule of the current repository.
 Make sure to fetch the data:

 ```shell
 git submodule update --recursive --remote